NeeEoo/discord-rpc/README.md

-# Note

-You shouldn't use this nor discord/discord-rpc repositories if you don't like your activity data swapped randomly for no reason whatsoever.

 # Discord RPC

+## Warning

+You shouldn't use this nor the [discord/discord-rpc](https://github.com/discord/discord-rpc) repositories if you don't like your activity data swapped randomly (probably a memory management issue somewhere deep down in the serializer).

+## Deprecation Notice

+This library has been deprecated in favor of Discord's GameSDK.
+[Learn more here](https://discord.com/developers/docs/game-sdk/sdk-starter-guide)

+## What's new in this fork

+### Buttons

+The `DiscordRichPresence` struct has been modified to have 4 new members: `button1Label`, `button1Url`, `button2Label`, and `button2Url` (I admit, it may not be the best implementation).

+---

 This is a library for interfacing your game with a locally running Discord desktop client.
 It's known to work on Windows, macOS, and Linux.
 You can use the lib directly if you like, or use it as a guide to writing your own if it doesn't suit your game as is.
 PRs/feedback welcome if you have an improvement everyone might want, or can describe how this doesn't meet your needs.